-- A Nash equilibrium is a set of strategies, one for each player, such that no player could improve their payoff by unilaterally deviating from their assigned strategy (\sim John F. Nash, Nobel Prize in Economic Sciences in 1994; Academy Award in 2001). - Battle of the Sexes: two Nash equilibria - Both Ann and Bob go to the theatre. - Both Ann and Bob go to see the football match. - In cases where there are no dominant strategies, a set of equilibrium strategies is the next best thing. - Discussion: Games with a Nash equilibrium are of great interest because you do not need to keep your strategy secret and you do not need to waste resources on trying to find out about other agents' strategies.
+- A Nash equilibrium is a set of strategies, one for each player, such that no player can improve her payoff by unilaterally deviating from her assigned strategy (→ John F. Nash, Nobel Prize in Economic Sciences in 1994; Academy Award in 2001). - Battle of the Sexes: two Nash equilibria - Both Ann and Bob go to the theatre. - Both Ann and Bob go to see the football match. - In cases where there are no dominant strategies, a set of equilibrium strategies is the next best thing. - Discussion: Games with a Nash equilibrium are nice, because you do not need to keep your strategy secret and you do not need to waste resources trying to find out about other players' strategies.
 Naturally, a unique equilibrium is better.